Celebrations

 Book Fair

-Every April, our school library turns into a giant book store where books and gifts are on sale and display.
-Children and their parents are encouraged to shop and browse throughout the week.
-The proceeds from the event benefit the Providence library.
+Every April, our school library transforms into a lively bookstore, featuring books and gifts for sale.
+Students and their parents are invited to browse and shop throughout the week, with all proceeds supporting the Providence library.

-Following the last day of classes, the Providence family gathers for an end of the year picnic.
-Everyone brings blankets, chairs and a picnic lunch to enjoy.
-For recreation, many families bring kites, games and soccer balls.
-This tradition is a grand send off to the summer break.
+After the last day of classes, the Providence community comes together for the annual end-of-year picnic.
+Families bring blankets, chairs, and picnic lunches to enjoy together, along with kites, games, and soccer balls for outdoor fun.
+This beloved tradition provides a joyful send-off to the summer break.

 Our three children have thrived at Providence.The atmosphere there is one that is very difficult to put into words.The mutual respect between the children and the teachers is prevelent.
 Just this one important factor , I feel,sets the stage for an incredible amount of learning.